 Installation

-Integrate Hanko Elements into your project using your preferred package manager or CDN implementation:
+Add Hanko Elements to your project using your preferred package manager or CDN:Usage

 function from the hanko-elements

 module.
-This enables the use of web components throughout your application.
+This enables the web components throughout your application.

-element to enable user authentication, and configure the “onSessionCreated” event handler to specify
+element to enable user authentication, and configure the “onSessionCreated” event handler to define post-authentication behavior, such as page redirection.
+Detailed implementation steps are provided in the following sections.Importing the module

-If installed through a package manager, you can import the register()
+If you installed via a package manager, you can import theregister()

 function from the @teamhanko/hanko-elements